Breadcrumb

 - For decision B (see Step 2), within six months of the reintegration assessment

 You have 14 calendar days to accept or reject the plan.
-If you do don’t respond to your employer’s request for you to sign the plan, you will receive a second request.
+What if you do not respond to your employer’s request for you to sign the plan?
+Then you will receive a second invitation.
 Still not responding?
 You will be assumed to have rejected the plan.

 Step 5: Implementation and monitoring of the reintegration process